How To Foster A Secure Attachment Style In Your Relationship

 Insecure adult attachments may stem from childhood challenges

-In experiments where a caregiver left the room inhabited by the child, the child did not seem to worry if the caregiver would return.
+In experiments where a caregiver left the room inhabited by the child, and the child did not seem to worry if the caregiver would return, these children were considered securely attached.
 They held confidence in their bond with the caregiver that they would eventually return, and indeed, when the caregiver returned, the child or infant was overjoyed.

 Securely attached children are comfortable showing affection to others and content with being alone.
 Secure attachment styles cultivate better resilience to rejection and are more prone to recognizing a toxic partner or relationship.
-For these reasons, secure attachment styles in childhood tends to predict relationship success for adults
+For these reasons, secure attachment styles in childhood tends to predict relationship success for adults, including romantic relationships and close relationships with friends and family.

 Insecure attachment styles

-Insecure attachments are common in children who do not learn to bond with their attachment figure for one reason or another.
+Insecure attachments are common in children who do not learn to bond with their attachment figure or primary caregiver for one reason or another.
 Insecure attachments come in the form of anxious, avoidant, or disorganized.

 Anxious Attachment: Adults who experience attachment anxiety tend to be considered “clingy.”
 These are the partners who need constant affirmation and reassurance.
 They are often fearful of being single but are also uncomfortable discussing their needs with their partner.
 In many cases, a child with an anxious attachment to their caregiver can grow up to have anxious attachment as an adult.

 Avoidant Attachment: Attachment avoidance manifests as an extreme need for independence in adulthood.
 That’s why you often hear it referred to as a dismissive attachment style.
 As their names suggest, avoidant attachments in childhood tend to lead to attachment avoidance in adulthood.
 For example, a child may develop an avoidant attachment.
-This often occurs in children who learn that they can’t rely on the caregiver for support during times of distress.
+An avoidant attachment style often occurs in children who learn that they can’t rely on the caregiver for support during times of distress.

 Avoidant attachments tend to develop when caregivers neglect their charges.
 This manifests in the child as avoidant behavior.
 Even when the child can be around their caregiver, they seem no more likely to prefer that than to alone time.
 Avoidant partners have negative feelings toward intimacy and prefer to be alone during times of deep distress.